golu7679/golu7679/README.md

 # Hello, welcome to my profile..

-### I am Golu, an aspiring engineer and enhusiastic programmer.
+### I am Golu, an aspiring engineer and enthusiastic programmer.
 #### I'm from India and a Computer Science student at KNU university.

 I just love to learn new things and explore different areas.
 I like to do competitive programming as well as development projects.